Genesis Live

 Genesis Live is the first live album from the English rock band Genesis, released on 20 July 1973 on Charisma Records.
 Initially recorded for radio broadcast on the American rock program King Biscuit Flower Hour, the album is formed from the recordings of shows at Free Trade Hall, Manchester and De Montfort Hall, Leicester in February 1973 during the band's tour supporting their fourth studio album Foxtrot (1972).

 Genesis Live is the band's first album to enter the top 10 in the UK, reaching No. 9.
 Following its US release in 1974, it peaked at No. 105.
+It was also the only live album to feature Peter Gabriel as vocalist - apart from Genesis Archive 1967-75, which would be released in 1998.